inspire-eu-validation/RETIRED-ats-view-wmts/A.02.IR79.layer.metadata.ref.md

 **Prerequisites**

-* Test for the schema validity of the ServiceMetadata document has been passed.
+* Test for the schema validity of the ServiceMetadata document (Capabilities) has been passed.

 **Test method**